 People analytics for HR tries to make sense of the troves of employee-related data that organizations often sit on, providing insight on goals such as better engaging employees, improving performance management and determining who's at risk of quitting.
 People analytics also attempts to boost recruiting efforts, helping organizations determine what kind of employee would be best suited for a position and which candidates fit that profile.

-The professional services firm Genpact embraced the precursor of people analytics -- HR analytics -- more than a decade ago by crunching data to retain employees.
+The professional services firm Genpact embraced the precursor of people analytics -- HR analytics -- more than a decade ago by crunching data to aid with employee retention.
 After years of measuring employees' motivations and performance to ascertain if workers might consider leaving the company -- as well as why and when -- two years ago, Genpact turned its analytical focus to recruiting.
-The company worked inside-out because it first wanted to learn what shaped its best employees so that recruiters would know who they should hire.
+The company worked inside-out because it first wanted to learn what shaped its best employees so that recruiters would know who they should interview and hopefully hire.

 "A persona was formed," said Rohit Tandon, Genpact's chief analytics officer.
 "Once we had it, we went out and tried to marry the image of our people with those who would be successful, and [it allowed] us to profile the right candidates.
 From our existing talent, we had their necessary demographics and viewpoints of what kind of aspirations [the best employees] have to then identify the type of groups of people to go after."